jfuellert/AFFEvent/README.md

     @end

 ##Changelog
+- August 4, 2013: Added the ability to use blocks instead of selectors when listening to an event.
+This will allow for more simplicity and flexibility.
 - July 30, 2013	: First official release (1.0.0).
 - July 28, 2013	: Added AFFEventAPI locks and unlocks.
 This will allow for more control over an event's handlers.
-- July 25, 2013 : Added performance tweaks.
+- July 25, 2013: Added performance tweaks.